How Likely Are Large Elections Tied?: Preliminaries

 \section{Preliminaries}

-{\bf Basic Setting.} Let $\ma=[m]=\{1,\ldots,m\}$ denote the set of $m\ge 3$ {\em alternatives}.
+{\bf Basic Setting.} For any $q\in\mathbb N$, we let $[q]=\{1,\ldots,q\}$.
+Let $\ma=[m]$ denote the set of $m\ge 3$ {\em alternatives}.
 Let $\ml(\ma)$ denote the set of all linear orders over $\ma$.
 Let $n\in\mathbb N$ denote the number of agents.
 Each agent uses a linear order to represent his or her preferences, called a {\em vote}.
 The vector of $n$ agents' votes, denoted by $P$, is called a {\em (preference) profile}, sometimes called an $n$-profile.
 A {\em fractional} profile is a preference profile $P$ together with a possibly non-integer and possibly negative weight vector $\vec \omega_P=(\omega_R:R\in P)\in{\mathbb R}^{n}$ for the votes in $P$.
-It is easy to see that a non-fractional profile can be viewed as a fractional profile with uniform weight, namely $\vec \omega_P = \vec 1$.
-Sometimes we slightly abuse the notation by omitting the weight vector when it is clear from the context or when $\vec\omega=\vec 1$.
+It follows that a non-fractional profile is a fractional profile with uniform weight, namely $\vec \omega_P = \vec 1$.
+Sometimes we slightly abuse the notation by omitting the weight vector when it is clear from the context or when $\vec\omega_P=\vec 1$.

-For any (fractional) profile $P$, let $\hist(P)\in {\mathbb Z}_{\ge 0}^{m!}$ denote the anonymized profile of $P$, also called the {\em histogram} of $P$, which contains the total weight for each linear order in $P$.
+For any (fractional) profile $P$, let $\hist(P)\in {\mathbb Z}_{\ge 0}^{m!}$ denote the anonymized profile of $P$, also called the {\em histogram} of $P$, which contains the total weight of every linear order in $\ml(\ma)$ according to $P$.
 An {\em (irresolute) voting rule} $\cor$ is a mapping from a profile to a non-empty set of winners in $\ma$.
-Below we recall the definitions of several commonly-studied voting rules.
+Below we recall the definitions of several commonly studied voting rules.

-{\bf Integer positional scoring rules.} An {\em (integer) positional scoring rule} is characterized by an integer scoring vector $\vec s=(s_1,\ldots,s_m)\in{\mathbb Z}^m$ with $s_1\ge s_2\ge \cdots\ge s_m$ and $s_1>s_m$.
+\paragraph{\bf Integer positional scoring rules.} An {\em (integer) positional scoring rule} is characterized by an integer scoring vector $\vec s=(s_1,\ldots,s_m)\in{\mathbb Z}^m$ with $s_1\ge s_2\ge \cdots\ge s_m$ and $s_1>s_m$.
 For any alternative $a$ and any linear order $R\in\ml(\ma)$, we let $\vec s(R,a)=s_i$, where $i$ is the rank of $a$ in $R$.
 Given a profile $P$ with weights $\vec \omega_P$, the positional scoring rule $\cor_{\vec s}$ chooses all alternatives $a$ with maximum $\sum_{R\in P}\omega_R\cdot s(R,a)$.
 For example, {\em plurality} uses the scoring vector $(1,0,\ldots,0)$, {\em Borda} uses the scoring vector $(m-1,m-2,\ldots,0)$, and {\em veto} uses the scoring vector $(1,\ldots,1,0)$.